azutoolkit/azu/docs/performance/development-dashboard.md

 ---

-This implementation provides a **production-ready development dashboard** that follows Azu framework patterns and Crystal language best practices.
-The modular design allows for easy extension and customization while maintaining excellent performance and user experience.
+This implementation provides a **production-ready development dashboard** that intelligently adapts to your performance monitoring configuration.
+Whether you need zero-overhead production deployments or comprehensive development insights, the dashboard scales to your needs while maintaining excellent performance and user experience.

-**Ready to use**: Simply add to your middleware stack and visit `/dev-dashboard`! 🎉
+**Ready to use**: Enable performance monitoring and visit `/dev-dashboard`! 🎉